gustavoerivero/venecodollar/README.md

 ### Types

-Likewise, the package was designed using typescript, so it is possible to make use of method typing.
+Likewise, the package was designed using TypeScript, so it is possible to make use of method typing.
 To do so, it is necessary to import the data types directly from your folder:

 ```javascript
 import { DollarType, DollarArrayType, EntityType, DollarAverageType } from 'venecodollar/src/types/DollarType'